schmons/torch_R_examples/README.md

-# Implementation of a simple Variational Autoencoder in torch for R
+# Implementation of a simple Variational Autoencoder (VAE) in torch for R

-This is to explore what can be done with torch in R. Currently, this repo contains the implementation of a MLP based VAE for MNIST only.
+This is to explore what can be done with torch in R. Currently, this repo contains several basic implementations of variational autoencoders.
+We have

+- `vae_mlp`: a basic variational autoencoder using MLP encoder and decoder.
+- `vae_cnn`: same but using a more sophisticated convolutional neural network.
+- `s_vae_mlp`: a supervised VAE regularized by a classifier on top the _latent_ variables as discussed in [^bignote], equation (2).

+[^bignote] **Joy, Tom, et al. "Capturing Label Characteristics in VAEs."
+International Conference on Learning Representations.
+2020.**